 KRS 139.497; KRS 156.070; KRS 160.290; KRS 160.340

+Related Policy:

+04.61

 LEGAL: SB 8 ADDS EXCEPTIONS FOR WHEN CLASSROOM DOORS ARE TO BE LOCKED.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 SCHOOL FACILITIES CG05.4

 Safety

 The Board shall adopt a plan for immediate and long-term strategies to address school safety and discipline, which shall be reviewed annually and revised, as needed.
 This plan shall utilize information gathered from the NKCES assessment of school safety and student discipline required by law and shall include the NKCES code of acceptable behavior and discipline and a description of instructional placement options for threatening or violent students.
 The committee that develops the plan for consideration shall include at least one (1) representative from each school in the NKCES, as well as representatives from the community as required by law.